arash200m/Microsoft-Power-BI/Learnit-PowerBIFullCourse/Tutorial.md

 #### Pivat Table

 A pivot table summarizes and reorganizes selected columns and rows of data.
+Process and highlight large amounts of data, that would be time consuming to calculate by hand.
+A few data processing functions a pivot table can perform include identifying sums, averages, ranges, and outliers.